 Lansdowne Resort, DC Wine Country's premier, full-service resort is located eight miles from Washington Dulles International airport and 30 miles from Washington, DC., in scenic and historic Loudoun County.
 The Golf Club at Lansdowne is home to 45-holes of championship golf designed by Robert Trent Jones Jr. and Greg Norman.

 Bryce Resort in Basye is a four-season resort that includes an 18-hole, par 71 championship course.
 With stunning mountain views and a lazy little creek winding its way through the course, you'll love your day on the links.

 Home of the nation’s oldest first tee in continuous use, the Omni Homestead in Hot Springs offers some of the country’s most challenging and historic fairways.
 The Old Course, completed it 1892, has challenged Presidents William Howard Taft, Dwight D. Eisenhower, and George H. W. Bush.
 Set against the backdrop of Virginia’s breathtaking Allegheny Mountains, The Cascades offers challenging links played by Sam Snead at the onset of his career.

 In the Blue Ridge Highlands you'll find Olde Mill Golf Resort and its Ellis Maples designed championship course.
 It's widely hailed as one of the best mountain golf courses in the eastern United States.

 Primland Resort in Meadows of Dan is another mountain course - one that plays across ridge tops and over valleys with unprecedented scenery.
-The Highlands Course was rated one of America's 10 best new courses by Travel + Leisure Golf in 2007.
+The Highlands Course was ranked number two on Golf Magazine's list of Best Golf Courses You Can Play in Virginia, 2016-2017.

 Love a rocky challenge?
 Rock Harbor Golf Course in Winchester delivers just that.
 The elevation variance paired with the abundance of rocks, water and orchards make for a day on the greens you won't soon forget.